Pet Insurance Icon

 How soon is my pet covered by insurance?

 Pet insurance policies normally carry a waiting period of 14 days from when the policy starts.
-No claims are covered within this 14-day period but after this your insurance operates as normal.
+No claims are covered within this initial 14-day period but after this your insurance operates as normal.

 How do I claim on my pet insurance?